-Bottom Line: About 25% of the calories in hemp seeds come from protein.
-Hemp seeds contain all the essential amino acids, making them a complete protein source.
+About 25% of the calories in hemp seeds come

-Up to 80% of women of reproductive age may suffer from physical or emotional symptoms caused by premenstrual syndrome (PMS) (20).
+Up to 80% of women of reproductive age may suffer from physical or emotional symptoms caused by premenstrual syndrome (PMS) (

 These symptoms are very likely caused by sensitivity to the hormone prolactin (

-It decreased breast pain and tenderness, depression, irritability and fluid retention associated with PMS (25).
+It decreased breast pain and tenderness, depression, irritability and fluid retention associated with PMS (

-Whole hemp seeds are a good source of both soluble (20%) and insoluble (80%) fiber (1).
+Whole hemp seeds are a good source of both soluble and insoluble fiber, containing 20% and 80%, respectively (1).

-However, de-hulled or shelled hemp seeds (also known as hemp hearts) contain very little fiber, because the fiber-rich shell has been removed.
+However, de-hulled or shelled hemp seeds — also known as hemp hearts — contain very little fiber because the fiber-rich shell has been removed.